handshake-org/HIPs/HIP-XXXX.md

 ## ACME clients & servers

-Servers MAY use ACME services (RFC8555) for certificate issuance that embed the appropriate x509 certificate extensions described above using a standard ACME client such as certbot without having to install an HNS client.
+Servers MAY use ACME services (RFC8555) for certificate issuance that embed the appropriate x509 certificate extensions described above using a standard ACME client such as certbot.
+An ACME client can also choose to run a light client such as hnsd to verify and embed its own proofs without relying on an ACME service.

 ## Timing considerations